-Waivers from location (c) survey requirements.
+(C) Waivers from location survey requirements.
 At his or her discretion, the zoning administrator may waive the requirement for a location survey for accessory buildings under 120 square feet in gross floor area not located on a foundation, concrete slab, pilings, or footings.
-If a location survey is waived, the owner shall demonstrate, at the zoning administrator's compliance with setback request. all requirements.
+If a location survey is waived, the owner shall demonstrate, at the zoning administrator's compliance request, with all setback requirements.